Biochemistry

 The academic requirements for biochemistry making represent a specialized course of study within the larger context of a diverse liberal arts education.
 Not only are these requirements designed to provide a focused and rigorous approach to the core concepts of the discipline, but they also allow ample opportunities for exploration in other subjects and departments throughout the university.
 By studying biochemistry at DePauw, you will develop comprehensive expertise in your field while enjoying the benefits of a well-rounded education.

-Nine and one-quarter
+Nine and three-quarters

 CHEM 120, CHEM 130, CHEM 170, CHEM 240, CHEM 260, CHEM 320, CHEM 343, CHEM 440